Medication Assisted Treatment Community

 High Sobriety does not seek in any way to minimize the damage drug use causes families, communities, or individuals.
 What we know from years of experience is that there is a need, and a moral imperative to help people who reject the total abstinence model of treatment.
 Nobody realizes their potential if they are dead.
 Statistics illustrate a back lash to coerced total abstinence.

 High Sobriety does not provide actual treatment or any medical services.
 Nothing written on this website implies otherwise.
-High Sobriety is a community that supports cannabis inclusive recovery and facilitates residents’ connection to various services that will assist the resident in their recovery process.
+High Sobriety is a community that supports medication assisted treatment and harm reduction approaches to recovery facilitating residents’ connection to various services that will assist the resident in their recovery process.

 We have seen people, after a time of harm minimized drug use, take the next step into cessation of drug use.
 We have seen people transition from lethal dose use to non-lethal doses and go on to live happier, safer lives.